OpenMPDK/dss-ansible/README.md

   * Hosts running client software (can also be members of [servers] group)
     * S3 Benchmark
     * Datamover / Client Library
-* [ufm_hosts]
-  * Optional group of hosts used to deploy Universal Fabric Manager, used for stats collection to Graphite server
-    * Can be a member of [servers] or [clients] groups, or can be a lightweight, standalone CentOS host or VM
 * [onyx]
   * Optional group of Mellanox Onyx switches your hosts are connected to.
     * For Samsung internal use only. - Not supported!